Kipamojo/kipamojo.github.io/_posts/2018-10-11-Things-to-do-in-Brisbane-Our-4-days-itinerary.markdown

 Late at night, we went to the [Wilson Outlook Reserve][wilson outlook reserve]{:target="_blank"} to watch the [Story Bridge][story bridge]{:target="_blank"}.
 The Story Bridge lights up every night and the colors change from time to time.
 From the Wilson Outlook Reserve you have a perfect view over the bridge as well as the skyscrapers in the bridge’s background.
 We loved this city view a lot.

-{% include img-center.html path="/assets/img/brisbane-wilson-outlook-reserve.jpg" alt="View of the Story Bridge from the Wilson Outlook Reserve in Brisbane" %}
+{% include img-center.html path="/assets/img/brisbane-wilson-outlook-reserve.jpg" alt="Wilson Outlook Reserve in Brisbane" %}

 ### Day three